A primal dual formulation through a proximal approach for non-convex variational optimization: Introduction

 \begin{obe} Even though we have not relabeled the functionals and operators, we shall consider a finite dimensional approximation for the model in question, in a finite elements or finite differences context.

-In such a finite elements or finite differences context, we emphasize that the notation stands for where $I_d$ denotes the identity matrix in an appropriate finite dimensional approximate space. \end{obe} \begin{obe} Finally we highlight that $a\gg b>0$ stands for $a>0$ much larger than $b>0$.\end{obe}
+In such a finite elements or finite differences context, we emphasize that the notation stands for where $I_d$ denotes the identity matrix in an appropriate finite dimensional approximate space. \end{obe} \begin{obe} Finally we highlight that for invertible $n \times n$ matrices or invertible linear operators $A$ and $B$ we have and sometimes, as the meaning is clear, we may simply denote